DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

           0       0       0

 2. Sequence: here we determine what we want to iterate on.
-Each execution of the for loop will assign a different value of `seq_along(y)` to *i* .
+Each execution of the *for loop* will assign a different value of `seq_along(y)` to *i*.

 3. Body: Here we determine what we want each iteration to do.
-It is executed repeatedly, each time with a different value for `i`.
+The action is executed repeatedly, each time with a different value for *i*.

-There are different [variations of for loops](https://r4ds.had.co.nz/iteration.html#for-loop-variations): (i) modifying an existing object instead of creating a new one; (ii) loops over names or values instead of indices; (iii) loops when we do not know the length of the output; (iv) loops when we do not know the length of the input sequence, i.e., while loops.
+There are different [variations of for loops](https://r4ds.had.co.nz/iteration.html#for-loop-variations): (i) modifying an existing object instead of creating a new one; (ii) loops over names or values instead of indices; (iii) loops when we do not know the length of the output; (iv) loops when we do not know the length of the input sequence, i.e., *while* loops.

 👀 Some [common pitfalls](https://adv-r.hadley.nz/control-flow.html)
-when using for loops (see 5.3.1 Common pitfalls).
+when using *for* loops (see 5.3.1 Common pitfalls).

-Despite being widely used in R, for loops are not as important as they may be in other languages because R is a functional programming language.
+Despite being widely used in R, *for* loops are not as important as they may be in other languages because R is a functional programming language.
 This means that *it is possible to wrap for loops in a function* and call that function instead of using the loop.

-There is a belief that for loops are slow, but the real disadvantage of *for loops is that they are too flexible*.
+There is a belief that *for loops* are slow, but the real disadvantage of *for loops is that they are too flexible* and may execute many different tasks.
 Instead, each functional ({purrr}, `apply`) is designed for a specific task, so as soon as you see it in the code, you immediately know why it’s being used.
-That is, the main advantage is its clarity by making the code easier to write and read (see this advanced example to understand it:
-<https://adv-r.hadley.nz/functionals.html>, 9.3 Purrr style).
-Once we
-master functional programming, we will be able to solve many iteration problems with less code, more ease, and fewer errors.
+That is, the main advantage is its clarity by making the code easier to write and read (see this advanced example to understand it: <https://adv-r.hadley.nz/functionals.html>, 9.3 Purrr style).
+Once we master functional programming, we will be able to solve many iteration problems with less code, more ease, and fewer errors.

-Loops can be more explicit in that you see the iteration clearly, but it takes more time to understand what you are doing.
+Loops can be more explicit in the sense that you see the iteration clearly, but it takes more time to understand what you are doing.
 On the contrary, functionals require one more step of abstraction and may require time until we understand them.
 The most important thing is that you solve the problem and little by little write increasingly simpler and more elegant code.
+See
-See <a href="#sec-OOP" class="quarto-xref">Section 12.2</a> for more information on object-oriented programming.
+<a href="#sec-OOP" class="quarto-xref">Section 12.2</a> for more
+information on object-oriented programming.

 > To become significantly more reliable, code must become more
 > transparent.
 In particular, nested conditions and loops must be viewed